liles-eric/GenerativeAI-Research/notes/README.md

 - **For Articles and Documentation:** Please head to the **notes** section to access all articles, reports, and related documents.

-# NOTES AND RESEARCH ON GENERATIVE AI
+# Notes & Research on Generative AI

 Welcome to the **GenerativeAI Research Notes Section**!
 This repository is structured to help organize research, drafts, and GPT personas, and to facilitate efficient content creation for both general audience publications and scholarly journals.